 QUESTION 4: What are the factors that explain WFP performance and the extent to which it has made the strategic shift expected by the CSP?
 The evaluation will assess the extent to which the CSP led to: the mobilization of adequate, timely, predictable and flexible resources; to monitoring and reporting systems that are useful to track and demonstrate progress and inform management decisions; to the development of appropriate partnerships and collaboration with other actors; and how these factors affect results.
 Finally, the evaluation will assess whether the CO had appropriate Human Resources capacity to deliver the CSP and will seek to identify any other organizational and contextual factors influencing WFP performance and the strategic shift expected by the CSP.

-Scope, methodology and ethical considerations
+Methodology and ethical considerations

-The unit of analysis is the Country Strategic Plan, approved by the WFP Executive Board November 2018, as well as any subsequent approved budget revisions.
+The unit of analysis is the Country Strategic Plan, as well as any subsequent approved budget revisions.